yasirmaxstyle/fgo24-css-basic/README.md

 # ABOUT THIS PROJECT

-This project is created to provide a brief information about Yasirmaxstyle and as the media for practicing basic html style.
+This project is created to provide a brief information about Yasirmaxstyle and as the media for practicing basic html and CSS style.

 ## How to run this project
 ### Requirement